 Our use of process analytics adds new, data-driven tools to the conventional methods of process analysis and combines production and logistics data in an intelligent way.
 This ensures that data is automatically made available for decision-making in line with process requirements and in real time.

 In the field of process analysis and design, however, methodological expertise is not the only factor.
 A profound understanding of applications in the domain itself is also vital.
 This is what tells us which indicators – and therefore which data – are relevant for which specific process, and how to evaluate and convert them into a requirements catalogue.
-For over 20 years now, Fraunhofer SCS has built up a store of benchmarking data and industry expertise in warehouse, production and transport logistics, with a focus on the following areas:
+For over 20 years now, the Center for Applied Research SCS has built up a store of benchmarking data and industry expertise in warehouse, production and transport logistics, with a focus on the following areas:

 - Production supplies